smileTTP/wireframing/README.md

 ### For example:
 [This](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&p=f) is a high-fidelity wireframe because it is a realistic version of the user interface of an airbnb app.

+# Wireframing tools used by designers

+Several tools make wireframing easier and more efficient, including:

+- Sketch: A popular macOS tool with extensive plugins.

+- Adobe XD: An all-in-one design and prototyping platform.

+- Figma: A browser-based, collaborative design tool with powerful wireframing and prototyping features.

+- Balsamiq: Known for quick, low-fidelity wireframes with drag-and-drop UI elements.

+- Axure: A more advanced tool offering complex interactions and dynamic prototypes.

+Among the many wireframing tools available, Figma stands out for its accessibility and collaboration features.
+Since it runs directly in a web browser, designers can work from any device without worrying about compatibility.
+Its real-time collaboration allows teams to design together seamlessly, making it ideal for both remote and in-house teams.
+With its robust wireframing and prototyping features, Figma simplifies the process of moving from initial sketches to interactive designs, all in one platform.